katieenns/Dream-Team/README.md

     For Mac and other Linux OS use command below.

     `source webappenv/bin/activate`

+4. Make sure the directory is correct.
+It should be Dream-Team.
+If you are not in the correct directory, use the command below

+    `cd Dream-Team

-3. Install the packages you need
+5. Install the packages you need from requirements.txt.
+To install, use the commamd below.

     `(webappenv) pip install -r requirements.txt`

-    If "requirements.txt" file does not exists then it can be created using command below.

-     `(webappenv) pip freeze > requirements.txt`

-4. Run the server on your machine
+6. Run the server on your machine

     `(webappenv)$ python main.py`